KarimCarl/phase-1-project/README.md

 # Phase-1-Project

 Welcome to my Country Information repository!
 This repository is for Moringa School's Phase 1 project.
 This is a simple single-page application that allows you to search and view different countries using free available data online.
+The app can be accessed using the following link https://karimcarl.github.io/phase-1-project/

 ## Country Information App